yanmendes/polyflow/README.md

 ## Description

 `polyflow` is a semantic data mediator.
-The main goal of `polyflow` is to create more accessible data models to users that need to use queries as part of their routine but aren't technology experts, such as researchers, PMs and marketing analysts.
+Its main goal is to create more accessible data models and democratize data access.
+Its target users are professionals that use queries as part of their routine but aren't technology experts, such as researchers, product managers and marketing analysts.
 Consider the following:

-Imagine that two reaserchers, Bob and Alice, share the same research field and tackle the problem using computer simulations.
-Simulations are usually structured as **[workflows (Wfs)](#references)** that have some **inputs**, a **sequence of programs** that transform them and generate some **output**.
-Researchers usually use a tool to orchestrate, automate and control their Wfs.
-Such tools are called [Workflow Management Systems (WFMSs)](#references)
+Imagine that two researchers, Bob and Alice, share the same research field of study and use computer simulations to assess their work.
+Simulations are usually structured as **[workflows (Wfs)](#references)** that have **inputs**, a **sequence of programs** that transform them and generate **outputs**.
+Researchers usually use tools to orchestrate, automate and control their Wfs.
+They are called [Workflow Management Systems (WFMSs)](#references)

-Each WfMS have their **own storing mechanism** and **conceptual representation** of WFs since they may have been built for an specific domain (e.g. [terra.bio](https://terra.bio/)).
-These tools often offer exports of raw data in a structured way (such as logs and Relational Databases (RDbs)) so reasearchers can query and analyze their findings.
-But how do Bob and Alice compare their inputs, pipelines and results since they use different orchestrators for their WFs?

-In other words, exported data by different WfMSs may not be compatible for comparison right away since there might be different logical representations (logs vs RDbs) or even different conceptual models. `polyflow` was designed to solve this problem in a very user-friendly way.
+Each WfMS have their **own storing mechanism** and **data model**.
+They often offer exports structured data (such as logs and Relational Databases (RDbs)) so researchers can query and analyze their findings.
+However, data exported by different WfMSs may not be compatible for comparison right away since there might be different logical representations (logs vs RDbs) or even different conceptual models (data models). `polyflow` was designed to solve this problem in a very user-friendly way.

-Imagine that Bob and Alice want to compare **how much time** each step of their pipelines take.
-Let's assume Bob uses [Kepler](https://kepler-project.org/) to orchestrate his workflow while Alice uses [Swift/T](http://swift-lang.org/Swift-T/).
-The image below shows the entities in each WFMS's data model that capture such information.
+Considering that Bob uses [Kepler](https://kepler-project.org/) while Alice uses [Swift/T](http://swift-lang.org/Swift-T/) for orchestrating their respective workflows.

-They are similar (logical) models and semantically identical.
-Because of that, it can be represented in a **canonical fashion**.
+Kepler's and Swift/T's models are similar logical models and semantically identical.
+Because of that, they can be represented in a **canonical fashion**.
 In other words, a single **Canonical Conceptual Model (CCM)** can be used to represent data described by both models.

 |                 Bob and Alice's model                 |             CCM              |
 | :---------------------------------------------------: | :--------------------------: |